KluaneRedSquirrelProject/Using-the-KRSP-Cloud-Database/Connecting to KRSP.md

 * You should not downlaod a local instance of the database, but instead your code should pull directly from the cloud instance of the database.

+## Old System
-The preferred method to connect to the database is by creating a cnf file, storing it on your computer and using the krsp_connect function in the krsp package.
+We used to connect to the database by creating a cnf file, storing it on your computer and using the krsp_connect function in the krsp package.
 For instructions on this see [here](https://github.com/KluaneRedSquirrelProject/krsp/blob/master/vignettes/mysql-aws.md#r)

 ## Preferred Connection: